-- Human rights policy adopted in 2007 is designed to raise performance and avoid complicity. - Global human rights training workshops started in ABB in 2010 with internal training in three countries.
+- Human rights policy adopted in 2007 is designed to raise performance and avoid complicity. - Global human rights training workshops continued in ABB in 2011 with internal training in four countries.
 Training includes issue of complicity.
-Target group as above in Principle 1). - Internal risk review process in ABB divisions extended in 2010 to monitor projects at very early stage of pursuit to check for possible complicity issues.
+Target group as above in Principle 1. - Further work with ABB's two systems divisions in 2011 to monitor projects at very early stage of pursuit to check for possible complicity issues. - In-depth due diligence carried out on several potential projects to avoid contributing to abuses.